drhus/Block0.com.br/_pages/what-we-do.md

 * Legal & Regulatory Aspects - Blockchain and Cryptoassets
 * Sociopolitical - Blockchain, Cryptoeconomics and International Conflicts Resolution

+*and the implementation of relevant projects and contribution to blockchain & open-source ecosystem*

 ### Education
 * Crash courses
 * Seminars, Workshops, Hackathons & Events